-Title: A/506/5948 Safeguarding children in early years settings Level: 3 Credit Value: 5 GLH: 23 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the legal requirements and guidance impacting on safeguarding in early years settings 1.1 Explain child protection in the context of safeguarding children in early years settings 1.2 Outline legal requirements and guidance within own UK Home Nation relating to: safeguarding health and safety security duty of care confidentiality of information promoting the welfare of children local safeguarding partners 1.3 Explain organisational policies and procedures that are in place to: protect children those who work with them Be able to act upon own responsibilities in relation to promoting the welfare of children 2.1 Analyse the impact legal requirements and guidance have on own role and responsibilities 2.2 Adhere to own responsibilities in relation to: confidentiality of information safeguarding duty of care promoting the welfare of children reporting issues and concerns 2.3 Explain how to minimise the risks to children from: social networking internet use buying and selling online sexual exploitation 2.4 Support children to know how to protect themselves and others
+Title: A/506/5948 Safeguarding children in early years settings Level: 3 Credit Value: 5 GLH: 23 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the legal requirements and guidance impacting on safeguarding in early years settings 1.1 Explain child protection in the context of safeguarding children in early years settings 1.2 Outline legal requirements and guidance within own UK Home Nation relating to: safeguarding health and safety security duty of care confidentiality of information promoting the welfare of children local children's safeguarding boards 1.3 Explain organisational policies and procedures that are in place to: protect children those who work with them Be able to act upon own responsibilities in relation to promoting the welfare of children 2.1 Analyse the impact legal requirements and guidance have on own role and responsibilities 2.2 Adhere to own responsibilities in relation to: confidentiality of information safeguarding duty of care promoting the welfare of children reporting issues and concerns 2.3 Explain how to minimise the risks to children from: social networking internet use buying and selling online sexual exploitation 2.4 Support children to know how to protect themselves and others

-Understand indicators of potential or actual abuse or harm 3.1 Describe the different types of abuse 3.2 Describe signs and symptoms of the different types of abuse 3.3 Explain the importance of observing and monitoring children's behaviour for changes 3.4 Describe how to raise awareness of suspected abuse Understand how to respond to allegations that a child has been abused or harmed 4.1 Describe the actions which must be taken when there are concerns about harm, abuse or neglect in line with policies and procedures 4.2 Explain why it is important to: believe a child remain non judgemental 4.3 Describe the roles and responsibilities of the organisations that may be involved when a child has been abused or harmed 5.
-Be able to maintain records and reports to legal requirements 5.1 Maintain accurate and clear records and reports 5.2 Share information to ensure the needs of all children are met 5.3 Explain the processes used by own organisation to comply with data protection Additional information Legal requirements and guidance: Current legislation and guidance The United Nations Convention on the Rights of the Child Early Years Foundation Stage (EYFS) Working Together to Safeguard Children (2018) Keeping Children Safe in Education (2019) Children and Families Act (2014) Equality Act (2010) The children Act (1989)
+Understand indicators of potential or actual abuse or harm 3.1 Describe the different types of abuse 3.2 Describe signs and symptoms of the different types of abuse 3.3 Explain the importance of observing and monitoring children's behaviour for changes 3.4 Describe how to raise awareness of suspected abuse 4.
+Understand how to respond to allegations that a child has been abused or harmed 4.1 Describe the actions which must be taken when there are concerns about harm, abuse or neglect in line with policies and procedures 4.2 Explain why it is important to: believe a child remain non judgemental 4.3 Describe the roles and responsibilities of the organisations that may be involved when a child has been abused or harmed 5.
+Be able to maintain records and reports to legal requirements 5.1 Maintain accurate and clear records and reports 5.2 Share information to ensure the needs of all children are met 5.3 Explain the processes used by own organisation to comply with data protection

+Legal requirements and guidance:

+- Current legislation and guidance

+- The United Nations Convention on the Rights of the Child

+- Early Years Foundation Stage (EYFS)